 Within each segment, I recommend playing the left hand (LH) separately 3-5 times or until you are confident playing it without any errors.
 Then play the right hand (RH) separately 3-5 times until you can play it comfortably.
 Lastly, still within the current segment, play it with both hands (BH) 3-5 times or until you can play it comfortably with BH.

-If you follow this process of playing the LH 3-5 times, then the RH 3-5 times, then BH 3-5 times, segment by segment, before you know it, you will have built a really secure knowledge of each piece that you can then use as a foundation from which you can gradually start to increase the tempo as you practice playing it with a click track or backing track.
+If you follow this process of playing the LH 3-5 times, then the RH 3-5 times, then BH 3-5 times, segment by segment, before you know it, you will have built a really secure knowledge of the piece that you can then use as a foundation from which you can gradually start to increase the tempo as you practice playing it with a click track or backing track.

 When playing the piece with a click track / backing track, if you find that you can play most of the piece but there is a particular section of the piece you find troublesome, select just the bars that relate to that segment and go through the segment carefully (LH, RH, BH x 3-5 times) before re-attempting the whole piece.